alexej-schelle/superimposed-bec/README.md

 The Python routine superimposed-quantum-fields.py is compatible with Python 2 or Python 3 (for Version 3, some parts have to be changed) and calculates :

-- Condensate field modes
+- Superimposed field modes
-- Condensate wave fields at equilibrium (symmetry aspects)
+- Superimposed wave fields at equilibrium (symmetry aspects)
-- Condensate wave field propagations (from low energy to high energy)
+- Superimposed wave field propagations (from low energy to high energy)
-- Partial phase distributions of real valued field modes
+- Superimposed partial phase distributions of real valued field modes
-- Partial phase distributions of imaginary valued field modes
+- Superimposed partial phase distributions of imaginary valued field modes
-- Total phases of the condensate wave field
+- Superimposed total phases of the quantum field
-- Chemical potentials of the condensate
+- Superimposed chemical potentials of the quantum field

 In order to start bec_symmytry_breaking.py, please specify BEC parameters :